 In order to identify and serve families most in need, the program uses, respectful outreach to isolated and otherwise hard-to-reach families, including those not receiving prenatal care or delivering in a hospital.
-Such outreach may include seeking the assistance of community organizations that may come in contact with hard-to-reach families (such as HOPE Academy and La Crosse County Alternative Response).
+Such outreach may include seeking the assistance of community organizations that may come in contact with hard-to-reach families (such as HUB (housed at WIC and also at FCC) and La Crosse County Alternative Response).